silverjuke/silverjuke/docs/plugins.md

 To allow a wide audience to use the Silverjuke API, the interface is an C interface that does not use any advanced language features.
-The interface is also usable directly in C++ and C#.
-For all other languages, you will need a small wrapper.
+The interface is also usable directly in C++, C# and Objective-C. For other languages, you might need a small wrapper.

 To get started, please have a look at the chapter Initialization or at the examples available.